 Photographer Elsie Holloway was in business in St. John’s, Newfoundland, for 40 years.
 In 1914, she photographed hundreds of enlisted men in the Newfoundland Regiment.
 For years, the Holloway Studio was also popular for children and family portraits.

 Holloway and her brother, Bert, learned photography from their father, a founder of the Photography Society for Amateurs.
 In 1908, two years after their father died, the siblings opened the Holloway Studio.
 Elsie took most of the studio portraits while Bert focused his attention on outdoor scenes.
 Holloway continued the business after her brother died in World War I. As business increased, her staff included eight assistants.

 Holloway’s career highlights included meeting and photographing Amelia Earhart in 1932 at Harbour Grace.
 In 1939, the photographer’s presence was noted when King George VI and Queen Elizabeth stopped on their royal tour.

 Some questions remain as to who took which pictures: Elsie, her father, her brother, or other photographers.
 Most are simply stamped “Holloway.”

 For a time Holloway’s glass negatives had been incorporated into a greenhouse.
 Those that survived are in the Provincial Archives of Newfoundland and Labrador.

 Our CELEBRATING CANADA issue #49 / Spring Summer 2017, featured these stories and more women in Canadian photo history.
-Get it in print HERE.
+Check out the full DIGITAL edition: HERE.